nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `PlaNus` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case 01: Add a task**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a specific person to the list.

-4. AddressBook deletes the person
+2. PlaNus adds the person.

    Use case ends.

 **Extensions**

+- 1a.
+The given index is invalid.

+  - 1a1.
+AddressBook shows an error message.

+    Use case resumes at step 1.

+**Use case 02: Delete a task**

+**MSS**

+1. User requests to list persons.

+2. PlaNus shows a list of persons.

+3. User requests to delete a specific person in the list.

+4. PlaNus deletes the person.

+   Use case ends.

+**Extensions**

-* 2a.
+- 2a.
 The list is empty.

   Use case ends.

-* 3a.
+- 3a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+  - 3a1.
+PlaNus shows an error message.

     Use case resumes at step 2.

+**Use case 03: List all tasks**

+**MSS**

+1. User requests to list persons

+2. PlaNus shows a list of persons

+   Use case ends.

+**Use case 04: Request help**

+**MSS**

+1. User requests help.

+2. PlaNus shows available commands.

+   Use case ends.

+**Use case 05: Mark a task as done**

+**MSS**

+1. User requests to list tasks.

+2. PlaNus shows a list of tasks.

+3. User requests to mark a specific tasks in the list as done.

+4. PlaNus marks the task as done.

+   Use case ends.

+**Extensions**

+- 3a.
+The given index is invalid.

+  - 3a1.
+PlaNus shows an error message.

+    Use case resumes at step 3.

 *{More to be added}*